httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 # Encoding the CACHE_DIGEST frame as an HTTP Header

-Some HTTP/2 protocol stacks do not provide an interface to inject arbitrary HTTP/2 frames while allowing the application to send additional HTTP request headers.
-When using such an implementation, it is sensible to send Cache Digests as HTTP headers, even though doing so consumes more bandwidth when compared to using HTTP/2 frames due to the fact that the digests need to be associated to every HTTP request as opposed to just sending once per connection.
+On some web browsers that support Service Workers {{Service-Workers}} but not Cache Digests (yet), it is possible to achieve the benefit of using Cache Digests by emulating the frame using HTTP Headers.

-For the sake of interoperability with clients that are constrained to using headers, this appendix defines how a CACHE_DIGEST frame can be encoded as an HTTP header named `Cache-Digest`.
+For the sake of interoperability with such clients, this appendix defines how a CACHE_DIGEST frame can be encoded as an HTTP header named `Cache-Digest`.

 The definition uses the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}} with the list rule extension defined in {{RFC7230}}, Appendix B.